jameskeo126/hevnly.io/README.md

 This is the developer channel for [hevnly.com](https://hevnly.com).
 ## About Hevnly ##

-Hevnly is an online shopping platform and social network where you can buy beautiful things and connect with stylish individuals around the world.
+Hevnly is an online shopping platform and social network where users can buy beautiful things and connect with stylish individuals around the world.

-Hevnly lets you discover the finest lifestyle products from pioneering designers and unique brands.
-Hevnly can be used to express your own personal style or even just to keep up to date with the latest in fashion and contemporary products.
+Hevnly lets users browse through and discover the finest products from pioneering designers and unique brands.
+Hevnly can be used to express personal style or just update users with the latest developments in the fashion, tech and home decor.

 ## The Dev Team ##